 - Do you have pets that could scratch the floor?

-- The frequency of accidental droppages.
+- The frequency of accidental spills.

 Floating floors are easy to install, durable and come in a range of colours.
 Bamboo, timber veneer and vinyl will all work well in a kitchen.
-Beware of cheap veneer flooring as they will split and peel.
+Beware of cheap veneer flooring as it will split and peel.

 Timber that has been sealed with a two-pack polyurethane provides a beautiful, hardwearing and easily cleanable finish for your kitchen floor.
+Timber is a natural product and will sit well with any colour scheme.
+It will never date and can be stained or given a different level of gloss coating if you need a fresh look.

 Granite, Marble and Slate Flooring